algorandfoundation/beaker/README.md

         )
 ```

 These methods may be called in the same way as the `add` method above.

-Note that you refer to the state using the class name.
 Using `set` we can overwrite the value that is currently stored.

+> Note that you refer to the state using the class name.

 But what if we only want certain callers to be allowed?
 Lets add a parameter to the handler to allow only the app creator to call this method.